 - Go easy on yourself and those around you.

-- Instead of ‘failure is not an option’ or ‘who dares wins’, instead you need to have a lazy mindset, such as ’never stand when you can sit, never sit when you can lay down’.
+- Instead of ‘failure is not an option or ‘who dares wins’, instead you need to have a lazy mindset, such as ’never stand when you can sit, never sit when you can lay down’.
 Instead of using brute force, save this force, converting it into each slip of a ski over binding snow.
-Instead think yourself around problems, design out the hassle that will waste time.
+Instead, think yourself around problems, design out the hassle that will waste time.

-- Everyday may feel like your bodies been in a battle you lost, but if you can get up and go again the next you’ll win.
+- every day may feel like your bodies been in a battle you lost, but if you can get up and go again the next you’ll win.

 - Don’t believe the bullshit of the polar hard-men (or woman), as the best are wimps.
 They avoid the cold, they sleep in warm bags, they don’t have cotton boxer shorts that rub their thighs raw.
 These people eat well and sleep well.
 They have a laugh and have fun.
 Their trips are not death marches but holidays (tough ones I’ll admit).
-So don’t try and life up to some macho bullshit reality if ‘digging in’ etc, just be smart and professional.
+So don’t try and live up to some macho bullshit reality if ‘digging in’ etc, just be smart and professional.

-- The difference between a pro (well lets just call them ‘a Norwegian’) and the classic British hard-man, with his arse hanging out, frostbitten fingers and black nose, is they just have their shit together.
-They have tested every bit of kit and nothing is new to them.
+- The difference between a pro (well let’s just call them ‘a Norwegian’) and the classic British hard-man, with his arse hanging out, frostbitten fingers and black nose, is they just have their shit together.
+They have tested every bit of the kit and nothing is new to them.
 They know their bodies and so have a vast store of coal on which to burn.
 They have planned out and visualised all aspects of their day, from the smallest detail (such as a flint and steel rather than matches that may get damp, or lighter than my stop working at high Antarctic altitudes), to boiling up all the water each night for breakfast the following day, so they can be away in less than an hour in the morning (the coldest hour).
 You cannot tough it out in Antarctica, but you can think it out.

-- Yes ‘polar explorers’ may say how it’s minus 50 down south, or show shots of them curled around in a ball freezing their asses off, but remember that they are story tellers.
+- Yes ‘polar explorers’ may say how it’s minus 50 down south or show shots of them curled around in a ball freezing their asses off, but remember that they are storytellers.
 Such people get nothing back from saying ‘actually is bloody roasting in a tent in Antarctica, and you end up sleeping on top of your sleeping bag”.
-It’s the same with North pole trips, what use is there in showing hundreds of miles of flat ice, when you can show people swimming leads or climbing house sized jumbles of ice?
-If you believe this crap you’ll go down south thinking you’re going into a war, when really your job is to make peace with Antarctica.
+It’s the same with North pole trips, what use is there in showing hundreds of miles of flat ice when you can show people swimming leads or climbing house-sized jumbles of ice?
+If you believe this crap you’ll go down south thinking you’re going into a war when really your job is to make peace with Antarctica.
 If you go to war you will lose.

-- The main areas to look after are face, hands and feet, so go with a tried and tested system.
-Avoid going to over the top, a thick pair of Dactstien mitts can be just as warm as down mitts, plus they’ll be tougher and blow away less easily! (have all mitts attached with idiot cords).
+- The main areas to look after our face, hands and feet, so go with a tried and tested system.
+Avoid going over the top, a thick pair of Dactstien mitts can be just as warm as down mitts, plus they’ll be tougher and blow away less easily! (have all mitts attached with idiot cords).

 - Protect your face and look after your nose and never ever have any skin exposed to the weather, be it stormy or still.